Suwayomi/Suwayomi-Server/README.md

 ### Windows
 Download the latest win32 release from [the releases section](https://github.com/Suwayomi/Tachidesk/releases).

 The Windows specific build has java bundled inside, so you don't have to install java to use it.
-Unzip `Tachidesk-vX.Y.Z-rxxx-win64.zip` and run `Tachidesk.bat`.
+Unzip `Tachidesk-vX.Y.Z-rxxx-win64.zip` and run `Tachidesk Launcher.exe` or `Tachidesk Launcher.bat`.
 The rest works like the previous section.

 ### Arch Linux
 You can install Tachidesk from the AUR